The Lendela Team

 If you compare personal loans using only the advertised rate, you can understate what the loan really costs.
 In Singapore, effective interest rate (EIR) is the better comparison metric because it reflects the true borrowing cost more clearly than the headline rate alone.
 It helps you compare loans with different repayment structures, fees, and payment schedules on a more like-for-like basis.

-Effective Interest Rate (EIR) is the total cost of borrowing a loan, expressed as a percentage of the amount borrowed.
-Unlike the annual interest rate, EIR takes into account the impact of compounding.
-While annual interest rates only calculate the percentage of interest applied to the loan amount each year, EIR considers additional factors such as number of instalments, frequency of instalments, and the instalment amounts to give you a better idea of the total cost of borrowing.
+Effective Interest Rate (EIR) is the true annual cost of borrowing, expressed as a percentage – it includes interest, fees, and the effect of compounding, making it a more accurate comparison metric than the advertised flat rate.
+Unlike the annual flat rate, EIR takes into account the number of instalments, frequency of instalments, and instalment amounts to give you a complete picture of what a loan actually costs.

-Financial institutions often advertise their lowest annual interest rates because it's appealing to borrowers.
+In Singapore, financial institutions typically advertise a flat interest rate – not the full annual cost of borrowing.
+This advertised flat rate is appealing because it looks low, but it is not the same as EIR.
 However, borrowers should always look at the EIR for a better idea of the total interest accumulated over time and use it to compare loans from different loan providers.

 For example: